NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases-v2/PatientFlag-record/Retrieve-PatientFlags.page.md

 #### Triggers

-Practitioner needs to see PatientFlags
+Practitioner initiates retrieval of PatientFlag records for a patient.

 #### Pre Conditions

+-> Practitioner is authorized to access PatientFlag data.

-Practitioner knows NHSNumber and/or Patient details
+-> Practitioner knows the patient's NHSNumber and/or details.

 #### Post Conditions

-Practitioner knows PatientFlags exist (or don't)
+-> Practitioner is informed whether PatientFlag records exist and is shown the relevant data if available.

 #### Main Course